AdobeDocs/workfront-learn.en/help/workfront-proof/benefits-of-proofing-in-workfront.md

 exl-id: 9721f0b1-ee24-4db1-ac1b-f0c355ad0a9a
 doc-type: video
 ---
-# Learn the benefits of proofing in [!DNL Workfront]
+# Learn the benefits of proofing

 In this video, you will learn: